 When installing vent systems with pipe lengths of 10 ft.
 (3.0 M) or less, use the smallest allowable pipe diameter.
 Using pipe size greater than required for short venting systems may result in loss of efficiency, incomplete combustion, flame disturbance, or flame sense lockout.

 For vent systems longer than 10 ft.
-(3.0 M), any larger diameter shown in Table 14 and Table 16 for that size model may be used.
+(3.0 M), any larger diameter show in Table 14 may be used.

 Combustion Air and Vent Piping Insulation Guidelines